How it all started

 Solar powered! 🌞

-Wear and Resist is now running on solar energy.
+Wear and Resist is now running on solar energy as we work towards making our home and workshop self-sustaining.